LianjiaTech/retrofit-spring-boot-starter/README_EN.md

 #### global retry

-Global retry is disabled by default, and global retry can be enabled by configuring `retrofit.retry.enable-global-retry=true`.
+Global retry is enabled by default and can be disabled by configuring `retrofit.retry.enable-global-retry=false`.
 After enabling, all `HTTP` requests will be retried automatically according to the configuration parameters.
 The detailed configuration items are as follows:

 ```yaml
 retrofit: